 You’re not going to want to move it, though.

-On semi-auto, the gun is a dream.
+On semi-automatic, the gun is a dream.
 The recoil is pleasant, and the trigger is actually not too bad, for a sub gun, that is.
-When you move that selector on to one of the full auto modes, though, everything turns to crap.
+When you move that selector on to one of the full-auto modes, though, everything turns to crap.

 This is what the gun does in two-round burst mode.
 The first shot is consistent and groups well (lower left), but the second shot is always high and to the right.
 This target was shot at 10 yards, by the way.
 It does this every.
 Single.
 Time.

-Like I said, you can’t really cheat Newton out of his equal but opposite reaction.
+Like I said, you can’t really cheat Newton out of his equal-but-opposite reaction.
 While the downward moving mass does soak up some of that recoil, it re-applies it right back into the gun when it slams into the top of the receiver at the top of its movement.
-The effect of that unexpected additional upward force just at the moment the gun fires is obvious from the target — shot #2 is consistently much higher than the first.
+The effect of that unexpected additional upward force just at the moment the gun fires is obvious from the target — shot number two is consistently much higher than the first.

 Exacerbating this problem is the extremely high rate of fire for the firearm.
 The Thompson SMG ran somewhere around 600 rounds per minute which is a nice, comfortable rate of fire that allows the shooter to keep things pretty well in hand.
 The Vector fires at twice that rate, a finger-scorching 1,200 rounds per minute.
 In something small like a 9mm SMG, that might be acceptable, but when you’re throwing 220 grains of lead downrage with every fall of the hammer things get hairy.